 The first few miles are a beautiful hike along a rolling river, relatively flat and scenic.
 About 2 miles in, you’ll come across the spot where most people turn around – Alum Cave.
 Keep going and you’ll come across so many cool bends, turns and lookout areas.
 There were a few steep points on this hike that weren’t easy, but a bulk of the trail is (surprisingly) relatively flat.
 The last stretch to Myrtle Point passes some cabins along the Appalachian Trail, where you just want to channel the inner Cheryl Strayed inside of you and promise yourself you’ll do that someday.

 A few more bends and small rocky trail hills, and you approach an incredible 360 panoramic view of the Great Smokies.
 I think the finality of this hike was one of the most “worth it” feelings I’d ever felt.
-My hip flexors could barely lift near the top; my knees hurt from all the steps.
-But to feel totally surrounded by mountains and nature and on top of the world, it was incredible.
-And pulling out our sandwiches and snacks to take the view in for lunch was perhaps the perfect afternoon.
+My hips could barely lift near the top of the hike; my knees hurt from all the steps.
+But to feel totally surrounded by mountains and nature and on top of the world, it was incredible after months of isolation and being stuck inside.
+And pulling out our sandwiches and snacks to take the view in for lunch was perhaps the perfect ending treat.

 DO THIS HIKE!
 It’s long, hard and it takes some sacrifice (for me the biggest sacrifice was getting up at 6 a.m.) – but it’s very, very worth it.
-I think it’s a little too popular for bears to stick their necks out.
+I think it’s a little too popular for bears to stick their necks out (but, bear spray never hurts!).
 If you’re not up for the challenge, I recommend driving to Newfound Gap and Clingman’s Dome.
 We also explored the outside of the park by driving through the Tail of the Dragon, which has 318 road curves in 11 miles – a motorcyclist’s paradise and a car-sick frequenter’s nightmare.